COM 1011: Introduction to Media and the Information Society

 COM 4010: Media Practicum

-A Media Practicum may include creative and management positions in a variety of on- and off-campus media.
+A Media Practicum may include creative and management positions in a va¬riety of on- and off-campus media.
 Students will work independently and with publishing teams to manage and publish a variety of media.
 Professional issues and standards will be reviewed within the publication team and with the instructor.
-Repeatable up to 3 credits.
-Prerequisite: Any one of the following: CMJ 1011 Introduction to Mass Communications, CMJ 2015 Media Convergence, CMJ 2013 Writing for Media, or permission of the instructor.
+While Communication Studies majors are encouraged to participate each semester, only four credits of the Media Practicum may count toward the 41 credits of the major requirements.

-During a Communications Internship, a student will enhance skills, and develop career options through focused service with a communications professional.
-Under the direction of a faculty advisor, a student will arrange a period of practical experience with specific learning objectives that will add mastery to the knowledge and skills acquired in the Communications major.
+During a Communication Studies Internship, a student will enhance skills, and develop career options through focused service with a communications professional.
+Under the direction of a faculty advisor, a student will arrange a period of practical experience with specific learning objectives that will add mastery to the knowledge and skills acquired in the Communication Studies major.
 Evaluative reports are completed by student, advisor, and off-campus supervisor.